Willamette Zone

 River levels best for fishing are at or below 3,000 cfs, and the river is currently running at around 1,400 cfs at the gage in Mehama.

 Numbers in the North Santiam are still modest, but more fish are coming every day.
-Counts at Stayton show that 670+ adult coho have passed into the upper river, including the Little North Fork Santiam, as of Oct.
-13. At this early stage in the run, your best bet is in the lower sections of the river where fish are more concentrated.
-ODFW will be recycling coho in good condition from the Minto facility down to the Mehama boat ramp and into the Little North Fork River to give anglers another chance at them.
-Bait fishing remains open only for another week or so.
+Counts at Stayton show that 1,300+ adult coho have passed into the upper river, including the Little North Fork Santiam, as of Oct.
+29. ODFW will be recycling coho in good condition from the Minto facility down to the Mehama boat ramp and into the Little North Fork River to give anglers another chance at them.
+As of Oct.
+31, bait is no longer allowed.
+Last updated 11/6/24.

 Check out 10 tips for catching coho.